rabbitmq/rabbitmq-website/site/kubernetes/operator/quickstart-operator.md

 ## Connect An Application To The Cluster

-Next step, would be to connect an application to the RabbitMQ Cluster in order to use it's messaging capabilities.
-The [perf-test](https://github.com/rabbitmq/rabbitmq-perf-test) application is frequently used within the RabbitMQ community for load testing a RabbitMQ Cluster.
+The next step would be to connect an application to the RabbitMQ Cluster in order to use it's messaging capabilities.
+The [perf-test](https://github.com/rabbitmq/rabbitmq-perf-test) application is frequently used within the RabbitMQ community for load testing RabbitMQ Clusters.

 Here, we will be using the `hello-world` service to find the connection address, and the `hello-world-default-user` to find connection credentials.